Christopher Morel Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.13 team ERA ranks 14th across all MLB pitching staffs.
+- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Braves pitchers combine to rank 11th in baseball in home runs allowed (180 total, 1.2 per game).
+- Braves pitchers combine to give up 180 home runs (1.1 per game), the 10th-fewest in baseball.

+- The Braves will send Vines (1-0) to make his second start of the season.

-- The right-hander last appeared on Wednesday against the Philadelphia Phillies, when he threw 3 2/3 innings, allowing four earned runs while giving up three hits.
+- The righty last appeared in relief on Friday, when he tossed 3 1/3 innings against the Washington Nationals, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.